Asisat Oshoala

 In September 2014, Oshoala was made a Member of the Order of the Niger by President of Nigeria Goodluck Jonathan.
 In 2021, she was named in the Forbes 30 Under 30.
-She is popularly called “Àgba Baller”, which means in her local palance, “Legendary Footballer”.
+She is popularly called “Àgba Baller”, which means in her local parlance, “Legendary Footballer”.

+In July 2023, after her group stage heroics against Australia in the 2023 FIFA Women's World Cup, Oshoala saw a massive increase in her Instagram followership which made her become the first African female footballer to have a million followers on the social media platform.

 Club career

-Liverpool: 2015–2016
+Liverpool

 On 23 January 2015, Oshoala joined Liverpool in England's Women's Super League.
 The club's manager, Matt Beard, called her "one of the best young players in the world".
 Although rumours had linked her with other clubs, she was very happy to join Liverpool.
 She was the first player from an African nation to compete in the top women's league in England.

 Despite missing two months of the 2015 season with a knee injury, Oshoala scored three goals in the nine games in which she played as defending champions Liverpool finished in seventh place.
 Her first goal of the season was the game-opener of a 2–1 win against Birmingham City on April 1.
 During the club's 2–1 win over Manchester City, she scored the game-opening goal in the tenth minute.
 She scored the club's third goal of a 3–1 win against Arsenal on 12 July.

 In January 2016, Liverpool reported that a transfer bid from Arsenal had activated the release clause in Oshoala's contract and that she was discussing personal terms with the London club.

-Arsenal: 2016–2017
+Arsenal

 In March 2016, Oshoala signed with Arsenal.
 Arsenal manager, Pedro Losa said of her signing, "Asisat is a fantastic talent and will be a great addition to our squad.
 She is quick, with excellent feet and has proven she can score goals so it's very positive she has decided to join us."